felix-hilden/pyfactor/readme-pypi.rst

 ========
 |python|

-Welcome to the PyPI page of *Pyfactor* - a refactoring tool that `visualises <rtd-gallery_>`_ Python source files as a graph of dependencies between Python constructs like variables, functions and classes.
+Welcome to the PyPI page of *Pyfactor*
+- a refactoring tool that `visualises <rtd-gallery_>`_ Python source files, modules and importable packages as a graph of dependencies between Python constructs like variables, functions and classes.

 .. code:: sh

     $ pyfactor --help
     $ pyfactor script.py
-    $ pyfactor script.py --skip-imports --view
+    $ pyfactor script.py --skip-external --view

 Visit our online documentation on `Read The Docs`_ for reference documentation, examples and release notes.